 For anyone looking for Texas safe haven adoption alternatives, here’s the good news: Texas offers plenty of safe, ethical options to spare them the lifelong trauma of legalized child dumping.
+There’s no need to ever abandon a child!

 Unfortunately, though, the Texas Legislature is being asked to ignore reality and take a huge step back into the Dark Ages by expanding safe haven laws here in Texas.